mdolab/adflow/doc/options.rst

-.. _sumb_options:
+.. _adflow_options:

 Options
 =======

-Here are a list of options currently available in SUmb.
+Here are a list of options currently available in ADflow.

 ======================================  ==========  ===========================================   ================================================================================================================================================================================
 Parameter                                  Type       Default                                       Description